AaronTraas/Notes/Recipes/Sangria.md

 1. Dice fruits into 1" pieces

 2. Add all liquid ingredients in a pitcher.
 Stir in brown sugar until dissolved.
-Taste and adjust - add brandy for strength, sugar for sweetness and/or to reduce alcohol flavor, OJ until you can taste it without it overpowering the drink.
+Taste and adjust—add brandy for strength, sugar for sweetness and/or to reduce alcohol flavor, OJ until you can taste it without it overpowering the drink.

 3. Mix in fruits.